basilelt/SAE302/readme.md

 Messages can't be sent to users not connected to the server.

 Even if all messages are stored on the server those aren't served when a client connect, meaning the history of a room isn't readable by clients.

+**Bugs can be encountered when unexpected operations are made on the server or clients**